jwulf/zeebe-client-node-js/guide/content/quickstart/quickstart.md

 ## Create a Workflow Instance

 The method `ZBClient.createWorkflowInstance()` creates (and starts) a workflow instance.
-It takes a BPMN Process Id and an initial variables object, and returns a Promise of a create workflow instance response.
+It takes a BPMN Process Id and an initial variables object, and returns a Promise of a `CreateWorkflowInstance` response.

-There is no problem leaving the `deployWorkflow` command in the code - the broker will not update the deployment if the file has not changed since the last deployment, and it ensures that the workflow definition we are about to start an instance of is deployed.
+There is no problem leaving the `deployWorkflow` command in the code - the broker will not update the deployment if the file has not changed since the last deployment, and it ensures that the workflow definition we are about to start an instance of is, in fact, deployed.

 {{< tabs >}}
 {{< tab TypeScript >}}